 What is a pollution mask for running?

 A pollution mask is a face mask which has been specially designed to filter out harmful fumes and particles which are often caused by the high volume of traffic now on our roads.
-The mask covers the nose and mouth, and they come in different styles and sizes, including children’s sizes.
+The Totobobo mask can be used to cover both the nose and mouth, but can also cover either just the mouth or just the nose.
+The mask can also be trimmed to child size.
 They are also easy to maintain so the right mask should last you a long time.

 A pollution mask for running is similar to a respirator which uses filtration technology to help you breathe in less harmful substances.
 The air you breathe will be cleaner and purer thanks to the filtration system.
 If you didn’t wear a mask, you would simply breathe all the toxic chemicals in, as well as any particles which may be in the air.
 Pollution masks can also help people with allergies by protecting them from pollen and other allergens in the air.